Rehima12345/Molecular-and-Materials-Modeling-2026-August/materials-modeling/6_Surfaces_and_2D_Materials/readme.rst

 Challenge
 ~~~~~~~~
-Repeat the DOS calculations using a series of K-Point grids lower than teh converged one, eg 12x12x1, 18x18x1 and compare the electronic structre at gamma point for each calculations
+Repeat the DOS calculations using a series of K-Point grids lower than the converged one, eg 12x12x1, 18x18x1 and compare the electronic structre at gamma point for each calculations